agapebondservant/tap-data/workshop/content/postgres-deep-dive.md

 after: 5
 ```

-Notice the highlighted section which defines the **Service Claim** for the Service Binding.
-The **Service Claim** represents a request
+Notice the highlighted section which defines the **Resource Claim** for the Service Binding.
+The **Resource Claim** represents a request
 to access a specific **Provisioned Service**.
 The requested service must match the criteria specified by the claim.
 Once matched, a **Service Binding**
 will be created for the service.